farcasterxyz/contracts/docs/docs.md

 The KeyRegistry contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
 In such cases:

-1. A new KeyRegistry contract is deployed in a state where only an admin can update keys.
+1. A new KeyRegistry contract is deployed in a state where only an owner can update keys.
 2. The old KeyRegistry contract has its IdRegistry address set to address(0), which prevents changes.
-3. The state of all existing keys is copied from the old contract to the new one by an admin.
+3. The state of all existing keys is copied from the old contract to the new one by an owner.
 4. A new Bundler contract is deployed, pointing to the correct contracts.
 5. The contract is set to untrusted state where anyone can register keys.